fridrichmrtn/zerowaste-topic-models/doc/focused_analysis/overall_report.md

 nu_retweets = sum(grepl("RT @",raw_tweets$tweet))
 ```

-We start with peeking at fundamental characteristics of the full
+We start with peeking at the fundamental characteristics of the full
 dataset.
 We identify 328574 unique user accounts; only 5912 of them are
 verified.
 We see 1119803 of unique tweets based on provided `id`,
 although 733724 distinct tweets are based on the text itself.
 Similarly,